-The Audit and Compliance Committee is the delegate body of the Board of Directors with the responsibility of overseeing the effectiveness of internal control, internal audit and the risk management systems; monitoring the development and presentation of financial and non-financial information, establishing appropriate relationships with the External Auditor; monitoring the implementation of good governance standards; and monitoring compliance with internal and external regulations, in particular internal codes of conduct and the rules and procedures for the prevention of money laundering and financing of terrorism.
+The Audit and Compliance Committee is the delegate body of the Board of Directors with the responsibility of overseeing the effectiveness of internal control, internal audit and the risk management systems; monitoring the development and presentation of financial and non-financial information, establishing appropriate relationships with the External Auditor; monitoring the implementation of good governance standards; and monitoring compliance with internal and external regulations, especially with internal codes of conduct, regulations and procedures for the

-E.3.
+E3.
 List the main financial and non-financial risks, including tax risks and, to the extent that they are significant, those derived from corruption (understood within the scope of Royal Decree Law 18/2017), which may impact the achievement of business objectives.